Avaiga/taipy-doc/docs/tutorials/fundamentals/2_scenario_management_overview/index.md

 *Estimated Time for Completion: 15 minutes; Difficulty Level: Beginner*

+Taipy brings a suite of features to streamline data pipeline orchestration:

+- It registers each pipeline execution, enabling users to monitor KPIs over time and benchmark different runs providing *what-if* scenarios.
+- Taipy includes ready-to-use UI components for pipeline interaction—allowing for the selection of inputs and parameters, execution and tracking of pipelines, and visualization of results.
+- Taipy efficiently manages computations, avoiding unnecessary reruns of unchanged data.
+- Taipy easily integrates with most popular data sources.
+- It supports concurrent computing, enhancing processing speed and scalability.

-By the end of this tutorial, you will have all the bases to create a little application using the scenario management of Taipy.
+By the end of this tutorial, you'll have a solid foundation to develop a simple application leveraging Taipy's scenario management capabilities.

 ![Scenario management demo](images/demo.gif){ width=90% : .tp-image-border }